deblynprado/live-earth-wallpapers/README.md

-## Automating
+## Automation

 Shortcuts App doesn't allow shortcuts to run without a _trigger_.
 The solution to automatically refresh your selected Wallpaper is using the Automations option inside the Shortcuts App.

+**Visual Guide:** Watch the [Automation Setup Video](Automation%20Setup.MP4) for a step-by-step visual tutorial.

+### Step-by-Step Instructions:

 - Open Shortcuts App

 - Open the "Automation" tab

-- On right-top, use the "+" to create a new automation
+- On right-top, use the "+" or "New Automation" button to create a new automation

 - Use the following setup:

-  - *Select:* Time of the Day
+  - *Click/Tap:* Time of the Day

+  - *Click/Tap:* Time of Day

-  - Set up the hour and minute when you want the Wallpaper to be updated
+  - Set up the Hour and Minute when you want the Wallpaper to be updated

-  - *Repeat:* Pick the option that works better for you
+  - *Repeat:* Daily

-  - *Select:* Execute Immediately
+  - *Select:* Run Immediately

-  - *Disable:* Notify
+  - *Disable:* Notify When Run

-  - Click on "Next" at top-right
+  - *Click/Tap*: "Next" at top-right

   - Choose the *Live Earth Wallpapers* shortcut